Understanding the Training Costs Repayment Clause for WSET Courses in Thailand

 Avoiding Penalty Clauses

-This clause specifies repayment obligations if the employee leaves employment after the company incurs costs for training.
-For the clause to be enforceable, it must not impose penalties disproportionate to the employer's legitimate interests.
-Provisions that are reasonable, proportionate, and aligned with industry norms are less likely to be challenged as penalties.
+This clause specifies repayment obligations if an employee leaves after the company incurs training costs.
+For it to be enforceable, it must not impose penalties that are disproportionate to the employer's legitimate interests.
+Provisions that are reasonable and aligned with industry norms are less likely to be challenged.

 Restraint of Trade

-A repayment clause could indirectly discourage employees from leaving, which may raise concerns about restraint of trade.
-Although not extensively tested in court, ensuring proportionality remains essential.
+A repayment clause might discourage employees from leaving, raising concerns about restraint of trade.
+While not extensively tested in court, ensuring proportionality is essential.

 Sliding Scale Repayments

-The clause employs a sliding scale for repayment, reducing the amount owed as the employee's tenure increases.
+The clause uses a sliding scale for repayments.
+This means the amount owed decreases as the employee’s tenure increases.
 This reflects the employer’s growing benefit from the employee’s training.
-Employers should avoid excessively long repayment periods, which could risk indirect discrimination based on factors like age, gender, or disability, as these groups might face challenges maintaining continuous employment.
+Avoid excessively long repayment periods to prevent indirect discrimination based on age, gender, or disability.

 Circumstances Exempt from Repayment

-The clause outlines situations where repayment will not be required.
-Employers can expand these conditions, but caution is needed as broadening the circumstances could raise legal uncertainties regarding fairness and enforceability.
+The clause outlines situations where repayment is not required.
+Employers can expand these conditions, but caution is needed.
+Broadening circumstances could lead to legal uncertainties regarding fairness and enforceability.

 Deductions from Wages

-The clause authorizes deductions from final wages to recover training costs.
-Employers should ensure employees sign a deduction consent form or include a general deduction clause in the contract to prevent claims of unlawful wage deductions.
+The clause allows deductions from final wages to recover training costs.
+Ensure employees sign a deduction consent form or include a general deduction clause in the contract.
+This prevents claims of unlawful wage deductions.

 Tax Considerations